The Publishers' Guide to Ad Revenue

 FILL RATE

-Fill rate describes how often your website or app requests an ad vs. how often an ad is shown.
+The fill rate describes how often your website or app requests an ad vs. how often an ad is shown.
 You generally want your fill rate to be high to avoid unsold impressions, which result in no revenue for you.
-But, keep in mind that 100% fill rate usually means that you sold your revenue at rock bottom prices and may have actually reduced your total revenue.
+But, keep in mind that a 100% fill rate usually means that you sold your revenue at rock-bottom prices and may have actually reduced your total revenue.
 Balancing fill rate and CPM is both an art and a science.

 AD UNIT